 The XSF (XMPP Standards Foundation) encourages the use of XMPP in four main areas: IoT, WebRTC, Instant Messaging, and Social.

-XMPP Design Patterns and Use Cases
+What is XMPP used for?
+Overview of Design Patterns and Use Cases

 The core XMPP transport mechanism consists of a streaming XML connection layer with TLS channel encryption, while authentication is handled with the Simple Authentication and Security Layer (SASL).

 By its nature, XMPP is highly extensible and custom functionality can be built on top of the basic open source protocol.
 XMPP also offers inherent support for presence (or "status") info and contact lists (or "rosters") and is thus particularly suitable for use in any communication system based on the Publish/Subscribe paradigm.